Team Collaboration

 - Save finished work to shared storage

-- Keep important versions in long-term archive
+- Keep past versions in long-term archive (this can be automated with scripts)

-3. Pipeline Architecture
+2. Pipeline Architecture

 Different teams handle different steps: